wdsheng999/gre_preparation/math/exercises/hard.md

 my:A ans:D

-120.N equals the number of positive 3-digit numbers that contain odd digits only.
+120. N equals the number of positive 3-digit numbers that contain odd digits only.
 Quantity A:N
 Quantity B:125
 A.Quantity A is greater.